 If you can find it in the frozen food aisle, then you can make it and freeze it at home!
 You'll just need a few different items to freeze them properly and you'll be good to go.

 - Sauces – Freeze in a mason jar (leave room at the top for expansion) or place in a freezer baggie.
 This works well for spaghetti sauce, pizza sauce, and so much more!

-Pro Tip: When making freezer meals simply double or triple what you're making, put in a disposable tray, triple the foil on top and write the name and cooking instructions on top.
+Pro Tip: When making freezer meals, simply double or triple what you're making, put in a disposable tray, triple the foil on top, and write the name and cooking instructions on top.
 For the least amount of baking time, thaw casseroles overnight.

 CAN YOU FREEZE PASTRIES?